craftercms/docs/source/reference/project-tools/engine/engine-mongodb-configuration.rst

 --------------------------------

-If you need to manage different values for the configuration files depending on the environment you can find more detailed information in the :ref:`newIa-environment-specific-configurations` cook book.
+If you need to manage different values for the configuration files depending on the environment you can find more detailed information in the :ref:`environment-specific-configurations` cook book.